 - Scoop the mix into a small bowl, cover and refrigerate for few hours or overnight.

 - When you're ready to frost the cake, whip the mix for couple of minutes until fluffy.
-The texture will change as you whip.
-If the frosting doesn't get thick enough, place it into the freezer for 15 minutes and whisk again, repeat until you have desired consistency.
+The texture will change as you whip and become more light.
+If the frosting is too thick leave it at room temperature for a bit before whipping.
+If the frosting doesn't get thick enough after whipping, place it into the freezer for 15 minutes and whisk again, repeat until you have desired consistency.
+It depends on the consistency of coconut cream that you use.

 - Decorate the log with fresh cranberries and your choice of foliage.